Oktopost/oyster/docs/Modules/TreeActions/ActionLoadSequence.md

 6. **activate** and **execute** on all newly mounted actions.
 7. Asynchronous call to **destroy** on all unmounted actions.

 Note that each step is performed on parents first.
-For example the **preDestroy** method is called first on **C'** and then **D**.
+For example the **deactivate** method is called first on **C'** and then **D**.

 ### Actions constructor